bthoma16/IST-782-Applied-Data-Science-Portfolio/IST 659 Data Adminstration Concepts & Management/README.md

 Designing and implementing a relational database for a conceptual grocery store aiming to solve a real-world problem such as optimizing inventory management.
 Additionally, utilizing SQL to address issues related to inventory tracking and consumer demand fluctuations.

 ## Required Tools and Technology
-SQL, Azure Data Studio, Microsoft SQL Server
+SQL, Azure Data Studio, and Microsoft SQL Server

 ## Table of Contents
 1. README.md